Dr. Sharon Benes

 Dr. Peter K. Van de Water

-Dr. Van de Water is an Assistant Professor in the Department of Earth & Environmental Sciences at Fresno State and coordinator of the Water Resource Management degree program.
-He teaches Environmental Earth and Life Sciences (NSCI 115), Introduction to Environmental Science (EES4), Geochemistry (GEOL 124), and Terrestrial Paleoecology (EES 126).
+Dr. Van de Water is an Associate Professor in the Department of Earth & Environmental Sciences at Fresno State and coordinator of the Water Resource Management degree program.
+He teaches Environmental Earth and Life Sciences (NSCI 115), Introduction to Environmental Science (EES 4), Geochemistry (GEOL 124), and Terrestrial Paleoecology (EES 126).
 His interests center on vegetation, ecology and paleoecology and projects that study changes in plants and plant communities from current times to the late Quaternary using macro- and micro-fossils.

 Dr. Zhi (Luke) Wang